Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON -- The Internal Revenue Service (IRS) is not always fully reimbursed for services it provides to other Federal government agencies, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – While the Internal Revenue Service (IRS) is getting faster at scanning taxpayers’ paper correspondence into electronic images, a significant number of documents are inaccurately coded or improperly scanned, leading to errors and delays, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.